cran-task-views/Agriculture/Agriculture.md

 ### [Entomology]{#entomol}

 -   The `r view("Survival")` task view lists resources for working with censored data.
-The package `r github("OnofriAndreaPG/agriCensData")` provides functions for dealing with censored data in common agricultural contexts.
 -   `r pkg("hnp")` Generates half-normal plots with simulation envelopes using different diagnostics from a range of different fitted models.

 ### [Food science]{#FoodScience}